Markyriott/codepath-web103-prework/README.md

 Describe any challenges encountered while building the app or any additional context you'd like to add.
 - One challenge that took me a while to figure out was using Picocss.
 I hadn't used a css framework like this before so there was a learning curve when styling the website.
-- It was also my first time using Supabase but it wasn't hard to figure out.
+- It was also my first time using Supabase but it wasn't difficult  to figure out.

 ## License